IdeaFestival Bowling Green 2022

 Where will we be on campus?

-Unlike in previous years, our morning speaker sessions will be in Van Meter Hall, which is at the top of the hill on campus.
+Our morning speaker sessions will be in Van Meter Hall, which is at the top of the hill on campus.
 After, participants will walk down the hill to Downing Student Union for lunch and activities, where they will stay for the remainder of the festival.
 See the WKU campus map.

 What if I have questions about accessibility and accommodations?